up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

    and, if asked, input the *admin* [web credentials].

 ![WAS-110 firmware upgrade](install-8311-community-firmware-on-the-bfw-solutions-was-110/was_110_upgrade.webp)

+!!! danger "50/50 chance of soft-bricking the [WAS-110] if proceeded!"

 2. From the __Firmware Upgrade__ page, browse for `local-upgrade.img` from the extracted download, and click __Upgrade__.